-When it comes to a holistic approach to health, we might consider physical activity as one element, because we know that it positively affects the body.
-In fact, however, it can promote dual aspects of our wellbeing, because exercise benefits not only the physical body, but also mental and emotional wellbeing.
+When it comes to a holistic approach to health, we might consider physical activity as one aspect of our approach, when in fact it can promote dual aspects of our wellbeing, both physical and mental.

 Mental health and physical health are interconnected.
 When we are suffering physically it can lead to depression or anxiety, and those who suffer from mental health issues can be less inclined to participate in a daily exercise routine.

-In addition, exercise increases the size of the hippocampus, the part of the brain responsible for controlling memory, and has a positive effect on the connections between nerve cells in the brain, helping prevent the onset of disease and cognitive decline.
-We’ve seen clear evidence that exercise has real impacts on the body and those benefits extend to the mind.
+Exercise increases the size of the hippocampus, a part of the brain responsible for controlling memory.
+It also benefits the connections between nerve cells in the brain, helping prevent the onset of disease.

-Exercise does not have to be high intensity to provide benefits for mental health.
-Pilates, yoga, qi gong, tai chi and other activities with Eastern origins are examples of holistic exercises that promote an awareness of the body and mind, and provide a sense of balance and harmony.
-A regular Pilates or yoga practice can strengthen the body as part of an overall training regime for intense sporting activities like rugby, swimming or tennis, while also calming the mind.
+Exercise does not have to be of a high intensity to provide benefits for mental health.
+There are certain types of exercises that help develop your body, mind and spirit to bring about a sense of balance and harmony.
+Activities such as yoga, pilates, qi-gong, tai-chi and other activities with Eastern origins are examples of holistic exercises that bring about an awareness of the body and mind, and provide balance to an individual.
+Particular types of holistic exercises such as pilates, yoga or dynamic stretching can strengthen and buffer your body for various types of intense sporting activities like rugby, swimming or tennis.

-A simple yoga practice can help increase mindfulness, relaxation and patience, with many forms of yoga emphasising the breath and focus of the mind.
-While some branches of modern yoga concentrate more on its physical aspects, according to the Yoga Institute, the practice is a ‘holistic multi-dimensional system of health and well-being that focuses on the mind and its functions, with multi-component mind-body practices, including physical postures and movement, breathing exercises, deep relaxation, and mindfulness and meditation’.
+A simple yoga practice can help increase mindfulness, relaxation, focus and patience.
+Many yoga practices emphasise the breath and focus of the mind.
+Some branches of yoga today concentrate more on the physical aspects of the practice, but according to the Yoga Institute, yoga is a ‘holistic multi-dimensional system of health and well-being that focuses on the mind and its functions, with multi-component mind-body practices, including physical postures and movement, breathing exercises, deep relaxation, and mindfulness and meditation’.

 Globally, depression is the leading cause of disability.
 Levels of neurotransmitters glutamate and GABA are lower in people who have depression, and exercise can reverse this, as discovered by researchers at the Davis Medical Centre at the University of California.

 Sitting for prolonged periods is linked to poor health outcomes, and those who sit for longer are at a higher risk of anxiety and depression.
-These findings highlight the relationship between physical health and mental health.
+These outcomes are independent of the benefits of exercise, but nevertheless highlight the importance of our physical health in maintaining our mental health.

-The focus of a holistic approach to health is on improving both mental and physical aspects.
-Physical exercise can improve our mental health in numerous ways, and improving mental health can put us in the frame of mind to do more exercise.
-Now that’s a win-win.
+The focus of a holistic approach to health is on improving both mental and physical aspects without neglecting either.
+Physical exercise can improve our mental health in numerous ways, and improving mental health can allow us to do more exercise.